Purpose: To assist CPH primary faculty in collecting preliminary data or pilot studies leading to larger projects.

 - Award recipients may be requested to present a brief summary of the project at an event such as a CPH Open Forum or the CPH Pilot Project Fair.
 Arrangements for the presentation will be made in coordination with the Research Office.

-- Award recipients will be recognized at the CPH Awards Banquet in the year the award is received (Spring 2022).
+- Award recipients will be recognized at the CPH Awards Ceremony in the year the award is received (Spring 2024).

 Evaluation: The CPH Research Council will review and rank applications by evaluating the project’s significance, research plan, relationship to CPH mission, and likelihood of subsequent extramural research funding.